moonstream-labs/shellm/xtag/context.md

 ### Usage

 These utility functions are used throughout the other scripts for error handling, logging, and providing user information.
+The `usage` function can be triggered by either the `-h` or `--help` options, with `--help` taking precedence.

 ---